wasaequreshi/CMPE-258-DL/hw7/README.md

 This was also using this guide: https://codelabs.developers.google.com/codelabs/recognize-flowers-with-tensorflow-on-android#0

 I read through the article and followed the steps.
 I ran the colab to get the tflite model (added that as well.)
 I then made the respective changes in the MainActivity.kt file.
-I was not able to run this on my machine however and mimiced every step I could to the best of my ability.
+I was not able to run this on my machine however (M1 Mac, I think some issues with the new processor) and mimiced every step.
 I followed the steps and theoretically this should work on your machine upon running :)

 ## Part d
 This was also using this guide: https://codelabs.developers.google.com/codelabs/tensorflowjs-object-detection#8

 I followed the code and step for this.
 This is actually quite amazing.
 I tested this and it was detecting me and the fridge that was behind me.
 This you can test without setting up android studio.

+## Part e
+This was also using this guide: https://colab.research.google.com/drive/1Gxr8IbHrC8HnZ2sQ0ukeJxhYAGR_3B9u

+I copied the colab and followed the steps.
+I ran the whole thing and checked each step (similar steps for our final project).
+Since finishing my studying for my final, I know that RNN's would be really good for this (and this is what they use in the colab with a mix of CNN).
+They did single step models and multi step models and compared the different models.
+I can't really implement this from scratch but hopefully running the steps and reading through this will suffice for some credit.
+Interesting research and implementation for forecasting on climate.

+## Conclusion
+I really liked part a and part d.
+The output and results were really fun and used my laptop webcam.
+The android one I didn't get to test myself but looks like it would be just as fun.
+I will probably run that on a intel based machine and see if that works to test the tflite mode.
+I also had the limitation of running the app since I do not have an android device.
+I can get around that with an emulator however (but that really slows down the PC and hits the fans!).